hilton/hilton.github.com/blog/_posts/2024-02-27-comfortable-silence.md

 When team members can share a space without needing someone to talk, whether in person or online, they have more options for how to work together.

+Once you allow occasional silence into your meetings, you also realise how much unnecessary interjections disrupt the meeting’s purpose.
+Too often, the people who _just have to_ comment on everything, have the least to contribute.
+When people can take time to focus on what they’ve just heard, they can even stick to a meeting agenda.

 Comfortable silence especially helps distributed teams, who otherwise have to explicitly enter or leave an online meeting, start or stop a discussion.
 In this sense, comfortable silence typifies several people working quietly in the same ‘room’.
-Online, it allows distributed team members to keep a meeting open while they work quietly, sharing a reassuring presence.
+Online, it allows distributed team members to keep a video call open while they work quietly, sharing a reassuring presence.

 ## Psychological safety

-Comfortable silence, like so many signs of a healthy team, depends on psychological safety.
+Comfortable silence, like many signs of a healthy team, requires psychological safety.
-Without it, people tend to treat a meeting as a performance, where their colleagues will not accept _dead air_.
+Without it, people treat a meeting as a performance, for colleagues who won’t accept _dead air_.

+Without psychological safety, nervousness will make itself heard: nervous laughs and awkward jokes escalate a meeting’s awkwardness factor.
+Without safety no one achieves productivity, let alone their best work.

-Meeting facilitation can help teams who do don’t yet have this.
+In the absence of better management, meeting facilitation can help teams get there.
-When a team doesn’t have comfortable silence, a meeting facilitator can temporarily establish it by setting explicit boundaries:
+When they don’t have comfortable silence, a meeting facilitator can temporarily establish it by setting boundaries:

 > I’ve set a timer for five minutes so let’s use that time to write down your ideas in silence.

-The next step comes when a team member suggests the same thing, without needing a facilitator, or even expresses their own need for some time, confident that they can ask for it.
+The next step comes when a team member suggests this without the facilitator, or even confidently expresses their own need for time to think, instead of overthinking the silence.

+My former colleague, Maya Nedeljkovich, put it best: ‘psychological safety is the difference between an awkward silence and a comfortable one’.